Lelani82/Lelani82.github.io/README.md

 ### Screenshots of My Website

-This is my 'Home' page:
+This is my Home page:

 ![index page](docs/6-index.png "index page")

-This is my 'About' page:
+This is my About page:

 ![about page](docs/7-about.png "about page")

-This is my 'Projects' page:
+This is my Projects page:

 ![projects page](docs/8-projects.png "projects page")

-This is my 'Contact' page:
+This is my Contact page:

 ![contact page](docs/9-contact.png "contact page")

 ### My Websites Target Audience

 My target audience would be anyone I wish to show my portfolio to.
-I can use it to showcase my current skills and abilities as well as any past projects I have completed.
+I can use it to showcase my current skills and abilities, as well as any past projects I've completed.
 This would include any potential future employers and even clients, if I chose to do freelancing.

 ### Tech Stack that I Used